erg-lang/erg/doc/EN/syntax/33_integration_with_Python.md

 ## Type specification for user scripts

+Type hints on the Python side are ignored.
 Create a `foo.d.er` file that types the Python `foo` module.
-Type hints on the Python side are ignored since they are not 100% guaranteed.

 ```python
 # foo.py